Define and Measure Risk - Graphite Connect

 As your business grows, it’s exposed to various risks that can significantly affect operations and financial stability.
 That’s why it’s essential to measure supplier risk as a part of risk management in procurement, as it helps mitigate potential threats to your organization.

 Risk management is the process of identifying, assessing, and mitigating risks to an organization’s assets and resources.
+The relationship between risk management and the supplier risk matrix is simply that risk matrices are used to identify and rate threats that can then be mitigated by careful management.

 Risk identification involves recognizing all possible hazards to your organization’s assets and resources, both internal and external.
 Inherent risk refers to the probability and impact of an adverse event occurring without any risk management efforts.
 In contrast, residual risk refers to the probability and impact of an adverse event after considering existing risk management measures.